St Marcellin Champagnat 1789–1840

 The letter "M" at the centre has been a special Marist symbol from the early days, suggesting Mary, Marcellin, Marist and Mission.
 Planet Earth symbolises a mission to the entire world, every country and every diocese without boundaries.
 The essential spiritual dimension of the mission is suggested by the halo which encircles and completes the image.

-A Heart that knew no bounds – Saint Marcellin Champagnat - The life and mission
+Follow this link to download a copy of A Heart that knew no bounds – Saint Marcellin Champagnat - The life and mission

 by Seán D. Sammon, fms 1999